Primatebuddy/MyStuff/reddit_challenges/2170510-314/booth.md

 `S += S`

-So this is sort of problematic for me.
-I assume this means it is setting the variable *f* to an array of length *len(s)* where each item in the array has value -1, but that is weird syntax.
+This means it is setting the variable *f* to an array of length *len(s)* where each item in the array has value -1.
+Weird syntax, but logical.

 `f = [-1] * len(S)`